Overview

 Let's now get deep into this command.

-docker run -d - It will check the image in our local and run the image.
+- It will check the image in our local and run the image.
 If an image is not found it will pull and run.
-Also, run on detach mode by adding -d
+Also, run on detach mode by adding -d-p 5432:5432

--e POSTGRES_USER=user - Setting environment variable by adding -e and adding POSTGRES_USER name is user
+- Setting environment variable by adding -e and adding POSTGRES_USER name is user-e POSTGRES_PASSWORD=password

--e POSTGRES_PASSWORD=password - Another environment variable added is POSTGRES_PASSWORD is password
+- Another environment variable added is POSTGRES_PASSWORD is password--name postgres-db

---net postgres-network - Adding this container to our previously created network called postgres-network
+- Adding this container to our previously created network called postgres-networkpostgres

 Run this command It will create a docker container and run it.